Tips on using the singing stage during a performance

 Type of song chosen will affect how you use the stage

-Not using the singing stage; to stand or to sit?
+To stand or to sit?

 Both standing and sitting on the singing stage both have their benefits.
 Sitting is well used in a more intimate setting, perhaps during open mic events however be aware that you will have to compensate for not moving with facial expressions, hand gestures and eye contact.
 Standing gives you the freedom to move wherever you like and is a more open style of performing.

-HOT TIP!
 Keep your hands busy.
 It is a common mistake for singers to just hold their hands by their sides or in their pockets where they are least effective.
 Some techniques to implement include: